minhtri06/nodejs-book-store/README.md

 ### About this project

 The aim of this project was to practice my skills in working with RESTful APIs and ORMs.
-It is based on another repository of mine (https://github.com/minhtri06/express-rest-api-security-practice) and implements the following features:
+It is based on another repository of mine (https://github.com/minhtri06/express-rest-api-security-practice)

--   Login, Logout using JSON web token (JWT)
+#### General functionalities

+-   Authentication and authorization with 3 roles (admin, sale manager, user) using JWT
 -   Refreshing tokens
 -   Blacklisting suspicious tokens
--   Authorization with role rights
 -   Request validation
--   Functionalities of a simple book store
+-   Update profile
+-   Change avatar

+#### Role specific functionalities

+Admin:

+-   Manage users
+-   Manage books
+-   Manage invoices

+Sale manager:

+-   Manages invoices

+User:

--   Uploading images
+-   Buys books

+You can use Postman for testing the API.
+I have included my Postman collection in the root folder

 ### Technologies